 Dr. Frances is former Chair and Professor Emeritus of Psychiatry at Duke University.
 He was the Chair of the DSM-IV Task Force.
 Mr. Ruffalo is Affiliate Assistant Professor of Psychiatry and Adjunct Instructor of Social Work at the University of South Florida.
 He is a psychoanalyst in private practice.

 More than any other medical specialty, we sometimes feel compelled, and empowered, to treat patients against their will.
-With this comes two great responsibilities—to protect free choice and civil rights whenever and to the fullest degree possible, but to restrict them on the very rare occasions when this is clearly necessary to protect the patient and/or society.
+With this comes two great responsibilities—to protect free choice and civil rights to the fullest degree possible, but also to restrict them on the very rare occasions when this is clearly necessary to protect the patient and/or society.

-1. Ward MJ.
+3. Ward MJ.
 The Snake Pit.
-New York; Random House:1946.
+New York: Random House; 1946.

 4. Szasz TS.
 Law, Liberty, and Psychiatry: An Inquiry Into the Social Uses of Mental Health Practices.
 New York: Macmillan; 1963.

 5. Goffman E. Asylums: Essays on the Social Situation of Mental Patients and Other Inmates.
 New York: Anchor; 1961.